Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/CreateCustomVariables.md

 ```
 ---

-Note, variable functions can be chained together to allow for complex behaviour, for instance, here the baseValue field could be another MultiplyFloatByFloat variable function.

-All variable functions should return a value as not doing so will cause a null refrence, if you want a function that doesn't return anything see the appropriate section for it.
+All variable functions should return a value in the ```GetValue``` function.
+Not doing so will cause a null refrence, if you want a function that doesn't return anything see the appropriate section for it.